-To the members of the Bessemer City Council, other elected officials, business community, religious leaders, and all residents of the great city of Bessemer, Good Evening.
+“To the members of the Bessemer City Council, elected officials, the business community, religious leaders, employees and to all residents of the great Marvel City of Bessemer, Good Evening.

 I’d like to thank Toraine for that introduction.
 Thank you.

 I would like to introduce The First Lady of Bessemer and my lovely wife, Mrs. Yvonne Whitely Gulley.
 Yvonne, would you please stand.